aragon/toucan-voting-plugin/README.md

 ### Low Cost

 Voters can move to chains with extremely low fees while governing mainnet DAOs.
-The only requirement is a single bridging transaction.
-Votes are aggregated before relaying back to the main chain, allowing for thousands of votes to be compressed to a single transaction.
+The only requirement is users bridge their tokens to the desired chain.

+Votes are aggregated before relaying back to the main chain, allowing for thousands of votes to be compressed to a single transaction posted back to the main chain.

 ### Modular

 Built on Aragong OSx, Toucan is simply another plugin for your DAO.
 It can be combined with other governance primitives, upgraded, extended or removed as your governance needs change.

-### Trustless Remote Governance
+### Trustless

 All Components across all chains remain fully controlled by the original DAO via the battle-tested Aragon permissions system, ensuring trustless and decentralized governance.

 ## Installing on your DAO

-A fully automted deployment is in the works!
+A fully automated deployment is in the works!
 In the meantime please contact the Aragon team on our [discord](https://discord.gg/aragonorg) and we will get you setup with crosschain voting.

 ## Building Locally